Batman Begins

 Christian Bale was an ideal actor to portray the dark knight, and before Ben Affleck, he was still the greatest that ever lived.
 I liked how his performance displayed determination and physical prowess, which proved integral to his character.
 His predecessors like Adam West, Michael Keaton, Val Kilmer, and, to a lesser extent, George Clooney have nothing against the lead actor who replaced them.
 He has two movies to go before the saga reaches its climactic finale, with The Dark Knight Rises as his last.
 Other actors like Morgan Freeman, Michael Caine, Liam Neeson, Gary Oldman, and Cillian Murphy were understated and well-privileged in their performances.

 One actress I had forgotten to mention in my older critique of the movie, Katie Holmes, was a bit inexperienced as Bruce's love interest, Rachel Dawes, and for some reason, she may not be a natural for the role that suits her.
 The music score by Hans Zimmer and James Newton Howard was brilliant in over-perfection.
-It accompanies the movie in its setting of seriousness.
+It accompanies the movie in its serious setting.

 BATMAN BEGINS has evolved from the Batman movies of my youth.
 It's an amazingly uptight start of a trilogy, and though it was the best movie, it's second only to The Dark Knight.
 It is now my third personal favourite Batman movie.
 Those who have seen the film before will enjoy it with its later two entries in order of its continuity.